 How does it work?

-- The assessment process is independent, consistent, fair and transparent and is aligned to the needs of the member posts and the products within an international mail network.
+- It is aligned to the needs of the member posts and the products within an international mail network.

 - The process creates an environment where best practice can be identified or shared across the member community.

 To be eligible for certification, the OE must achieve a minimum score on a number of key performance indicators.
 The OE should be consistently scanning inbound priority products receptacles.
 Performance requirements are: